gaschecher/weather-app/README.md

 Clicking the link takes you to the live version of this application at https://weatherapp.gabriellacodes.com (this is hosted via AWS Amplify for a serverless frontend experience!)

+**PS: There's search autocompletion built in for cities across the globe!**

 ![image](https://github.com/gaschecher/weather-app/assets/114196510/97c971ae-1027-4638-bec3-501e00ed9451)